bogdaneremia/oracleintegration/lab01.md

-## 3A Labs - JAM Workshop (Journey of App Modernization)
+# JAM Workshop (Journey of App Modernization)
 This hands-on, instructor-led workshop supplements live presentations and demos in order to cover both technical architecture and innovation use cases, strategies when taking application networks to the cloud and introduce you the tools required for successful implementation.
 No expertise or previous experience is required.

-#### Contents
+## Contents

 -	Introduction
 -	OIC Integration – for application integration
     *	Create the Connections - REST and Service Cloud
     *	Create the Integration
     *	Activate the Integration
     *	Test using Postman

----
- 1. Introduction
+## Introduction

 This set of labs covers the following Oracle Integration Services –
 -	Apiary – for API Design